 Character-driven narratives have three categories: positive, negative, and static.
 Positive narrative arcs involve the main character overcoming a flaw or fear and becoming a better person by the end of the story.
 Negative character arcs focus on the main character holding onto a false belief, desire, or flaw, which results in a downfall at the end of the story.
 A static narrative arc involves the main character facing a challenge to their morals or beliefs, but the character manages to maintain their original beliefs at the end of the story.

-Character-driven narratives generally contain more emotional arcs as the protagonist struggles with answering an internal question or dealing with an internal issue.
+Character-driven narratives generally contain more emotional arcs as the protagonist struggles to unscramble an internal question or deal with an internal issue.
 A strong internal desire that motivates and drives a protagonist demonstrates a character-driven narrative.
 A plot-driven narrative will differ because the main thrust of the story will be the protagonist struggling against an external goal or a physical challenge.
 A protagonist fighting against an antagonist is an example of a plot-driven narrative.

 About the Author